-Tuition Remission: You may be eligible for parttime credit and non-credit courses offered through the continuing education unit of one of JHU's academic divisions.
+Tuition Remission: You and your dependents may be eligible for part-time credit and non-credit courses offered through the continuing education unit of one of JHU's academic divisions.

 Resources

 Below you'll find contact information for each of our benefits plan vendors and administrators.